mksaraf/kubernetes-lab-tutorial/content/patterns.md

     - containerPort: 80
 ```

-We can have more containers in the same pod.
-All containers inside the same pod share the same resources, e.g. network and process namespaces.
+All containers inside the same pod can share the same set of resources, e.g. network and process namespaces.
 This allows the containers in a pod to interact each other through networking via localhost, or inter-process communication mechanisms, if desired.
 Kubernetes achieves this by configuring all containers in the same pod to use the same set of Linux namespaces, instead of each container having its own set.
 They can also share the same PID namespace, but that isn’t enabled by default.

-Multiple containers in the same pod cannot share their file system becuse the container’s filesystem comes from the container image, and, by default, it is fully isolated from other containers.
-However, containers in the same pod can share some host file folders called volumes.
+On the other side, multiple containers in the same pod cannot share the file system because the container’s filesystem comes from the container image, and by default, it is fully isolated from other containers.
+However, multiple containers in the same pod can share some host file folders called volumes.

 For example, the following file describes a pod with two containers using a shared volume to comminicate each other